mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2021/wp/design/design.md

 ![Microinterations](img/Microinteractions.png)

 - Bring Data forward
-	- progressive discolsure
+	- progressive disclosure
 		- do not throw every piece of data at the user
-		- allow them to disover it over time
+		- allow them to discover it over time
 			- Example a badge on the icon to show how many message you have now!
 			- showing what is important data
 		- what info is available
 			- in what increments
 			- when we can present them?
-				- all these info is important at differenct times
+				- all these info is important at different times
 				- align the information delivery with when the user needs them
 			- within what context making it appropriate?